zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/introduction-to-data-science/oml/oml.md

 ## **STEP 8:** Review the ML-enabled APEX application

-Run the APEX application
+### 1. Run the APEX application again

-- In the main screen you see that for most customers it's not recommended to try to upsell Y Box Games.
+In the main screen you see that for most customers it's not recommended to try to upsell Y Box Games.
 It's unlikely that these customers will be interested.

 ![](images/recommendations-usually-empty.png)

+### 2. Look for a customer and verify whether they're interested in the offer

-- Now look for a customer with first name "Connor" and last name "Clark".
+Now look for a customer with first name "Connor" and last name "Clark".
 Note that in this case we see a recommendation to try to upsell Y Box Games, because the customer is very likely to be interested in this offer.

 ![](images/interested-customer.png)![](images/lab200-recommendation.png)